-These baked apples are naturally gluten-free, dairy-free, refined sugar-free, and vegan making them great for every type of eating style.
+These baked apples are naturally gluten-free, dairy-free, refined sugar-free, and vegan making them great for everyone.

 Whether you're looking for a healthy snack or dessert, look no further.
 This is perfect for any time of year, but especially great in the fall and cooler winter months.

-- Coat the apples with the coconut oil, and then add the spices, sugar (if using), lemon juice, and a pinch of salt.
+2. Coat the apples with the coconut oil, and then add the spices, sugar, lemon juice, and a pinch of salt.

-- Bake apples until warm, drizzle with dairy-free caramel sauce and put back in the oven to let all the flavors meld together.
+3. Bake apples until warm, drizzle with dairy-free caramel sauce, and put back in the oven to let all the flavors meld together.

 It's that simple.